Home

 Basic Concrete Forms

-Modern concrete wall forming systems are designed to sit on a concrete footing that is flat, level, smooth, and square.
+Modern concrete wall forming systems are designed to sit on a footing that is flat, level, smooth, and square.
 The footing is the key to getting a poured concrete wall that is straight, level, and square.

 If you do a good job on the footings the easier the setting of the wall forms will be.
 All modern forming systems are designed with speed and accuracy in mind.
 An efficient wall crew can form and pour a full basement on a 2,000 square foot ranch in a single day with good organization and support equipment.